ChicagoPark/ChicagoPark.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a PhD student in Computer Science at [WashU](https://cigroup.wustl.edu/), fortunately working with [Prof. Ulugbek S. Kamilov](https://ukmlv.github.io/).
+I am a first-year Ph.D. student in Computer Science at [WashU](https://cigroup.wustl.edu/), fortunately working with [Prof. Ulugbek S. Kamilov](https://ukmlv.github.io/).
 I was a prior research intern at [Los Alamos National Laboratory](https://www.lanl.gov/) in 2024 summer.
 I graduated summa cum laude with a B.S. degree at [WashU](https://cigroup.wustl.edu/).
 My research interests lie at the intersection of generative models and their applications to medical and real-world problems.